 - Conducting and documenting collaborative care plans.
-The care plans indicate collaboration when documentation includes evidence the care plan was created in conjunction with the care coordinator, the primary care provider (PCP), and the member. - Increasing regular care coordination communications between the OB care provider, the PCP, and the care coordinator. - Ensuring home visits are offered at least once during pregnancy by a nurse, social worker, or care coordinator. - Improving members' engagement in their postpartum care to increase the rate of postpartum visits.
+The care plans indicate collaboration when documentation includes evidence the care plan was created in conjunction with the care coordinator, the primary care provider (PCP), and the member. - Improving members' engagement in their postpartum care to increase the rate of postpartum visits. - Increasing documentation of regular care coordination communications between the OB care provider, the PCP, and the care coordinator throughout the prenatal and postpartum periods.